Faculty and Staff Edition

 Japanese Conversation Table

-Japanese learners of all levels are invited to the Japanese Conversation Table.
-Come improve your language skills by chatting with other Japanese learners.
+Japanese learners of all levels are invited to the Japanese conversation table!
+Come practice your Japanese skills while socializing with other language learners.

 Tech Tips, Tools and IT Maintenance